fdcl-gwu/uav_geometric_control/README.md

 ## Codes in this Repository

 The following controller/language combinations are available in this repository.
+The documenteds for some of the languages can be found [here](https://fdcl-gwu.github.io/uav_geometric_control/).
+Other languages are documented directly in the source files.

 Language | Standard [1] | Decoupled-Yaw [2]
 --------|--------|---------